 Publishing has changed drastically

-It is not just e-books and the “Hegemann / Airen” case, for example, that publishing has changed dramatically in the age of the Internet.
+It is not just e-books and, for example, the “Hegemann / Airen” case that show that publishing has changed dramatically in the age of the Internet.
 It affects authors, scientists, readers, libraries and publishers and has far-reaching effects on the importance of knowledge, art and culture in society and life.
 The rapid development of digital content and its distribution via the Internet and smartphones does not stop at the written word.

 Under the term “Open Access”, scientists from all disciplines publish their research results without writing a book.
 However, the reports also show that the current copyright law is constantly reaching its limits in the face of digitization and cannot be updated as quickly as technical developments require.